Distillation of Indistinguishable Photons

-In order to make use of photons for computational purposes requires a source of highly indistinguishable photons.
-The Hong-Ou-Mandel (HOM) effect \cite{HOM} is the prototypical example which shows fundamental differences in which identical versus distinguishable photons interfere (or do not).
+{A source of highly indistinguishable photons is required in order to make use of photons for computational purposes.} The Hong-Ou-Mandel (HOM) effect \cite{HOM} is the prototypical example which shows fundamental differences in which identical versus distinguishable photons interfere (or do not).
 In this conceptually simple experiment, two photons are incident upon a 50:50 beamsplitter, which results in a bunching of the two photons in the case they are indistinguishable.
 On the other hand, when the input photons are distinguishable, the signal from an HOM experiment (the HOM `dip') is diminished by an amount related to the infidelity of the two photons \cite{hom-distinguishable}.

-The HOM effect is a crucial ingredient for realizing linear optical quantum computing, for the interference between identical photons can be used to create entanglement over computational degrees of freedom \cite{KLM}.
-For example, fusion measurements can be used to create large cluster states out of primitive entangled states, such as Bell states or small GHZ states \cite{browne-rudolph}.
+The HOM effect is a crucial ingredient for realizing LOQC, for the interference between identical photons can be used to create entanglement over computational degrees of freedom \cite{KLM, ghz, bleeding, RALPH2010209}.
+For example, fusion measurements can be used to create large cluster states out of primitive entangled states, such as Bell states or small {Greenberger–Horne–Zeilinger (GHZ)} states \cite{browne-rudolph}.
+However, the presence of distinguishability will generally result in less entanglement generated over the computational degrees of freedom, compared to the ideal state \cite{sparrow-thesis, birchall-thesis}.

-Various schemes and proposals exist for the creation of such primitive entangled states \cite{KLM,ghz, bleeding, RALPH2010209}, which rely on multiple identical photons incident on a linear optical circuit, and post-selecting upon the measurement of a desired outcome.
-However, the presence of distinguishability will generally lead to a dephased version of the ideal state, with less entanglement in the computational degrees of freedom, compared to the ideal state \cite{sparrow-thesis}.

-Similarly, for specific applications of LOQC, such as Boson sampling \cite{boson-sampling}, multi-photon interference is the key ingredient to generate a computationally intractable distribution.
-Indeed, it has been shown that the classical simulability of a sampling circuit is directly related to the degree of distinguishability of the photons \cite{boson-sampling-distinguishable}.
+Similarly, for specific applications of LOQC, such as Boson sampling \cite{boson-sampling}, multi-photon interference is the key ingredient to generate a computationally intractable distribution, which is reduced in complexity with distinguishability \cite{boson-sampling-distinguishable}.

 It is therefore necessary to be able to generate photons with as high an overlap as possible.
-In this Letter, we present a technique inspired by magic state distillation \cite{MSD}, which is used to `distill' indistinguishable photons from a photon source which outputs photons that are partly distinguishable.
+In this Letter, we present a technique inspired by magic state distillation \cite{MSD}, which is used to `distill' indistinguishable photons from a photon source which outputs photons that are partly distinguishable {(or in other words, a source with non-unit purity)}.
+This task can be phrased in a few equivalent ways, and is related to state purification \cite{opt_purification, experimental_purification} and discrimination \cite{dist-discrim}.